nrb2002/byui-cse340-starter/README.md

 9. In the "General" tab, copy and paste the database name from render.com, and then save.
 10. Turn SSL option to "require".
 11. Execute SQL queries to create and populate relevant tables.

+# Session Secret
+In the session middleware function, line 9, a secret value was indicated.
+We need to create that value.

+Open the .env file from the root of the project.
+Beneath the existing name - value pairs add the following:
+SESSION_SECRET=
+With the name in place, let's create the actual value for the SESSION_SECRET.
+It is critical that the secret value be random, so that it cannot be guessed.
+We will use a built-in Express function to do this for us:
+Open a new VSC terminal.
+Type "node", press "Enter".
+Type "require('crypto').randomBytes(64).toString('hex')", press "Enter".
+Copy the generated string, including the single quotes on either end, and paste it as the value for the SESSION_SECRET.
+Type "Control + C" in the terminal window to exit Node.
+Reduce or close the terminal.
+Ensure that no warnings or errors are indicated in the .env file.
+Save the file.
+Recall that the .env file is ONLY for testing locally.
+Because it is our intent to deploy this to a live server, the values that were just created need to also be present in our production environment.
+Let's do that now.

+# Render.com Environment Variables
+In a browser, login to render.com using your GitHub sign-in.
+In the dashboard, click on the web server.
+In the dashboard, click on Environment on the left-side of the screen.
+Click the Add Environment Variable button.
+In the first empty Key text box, copy and paste the name from your own .env file: SESSION_SECRET Copy the actual value from the .env file for the SESSION_SECRET, and paste it into the "value" textarea.
+Do NOT include the equal sign or surrounding quotes, just the string between the quotes.
+Visually compare everything from the two locations for identical values.
+Click the "Save Changes" button in the render.com window.
+When the save is complete, ensure that the new item has a small checkmark in the bottom right-corner of the "value" textarea.
+The value will be replaced by bullets to hide the value from anyone who may look over your shoulder.
+To view the value, hover over or click in the textarea.